File System Basics

 Use this directory to access files that your app was asked to open by outside entities.
 Specifically, the Mail program places email attachments associated with your app in this directory.
 Document interaction controllers may also place files in it.

 Your app can read and delete files in this directory but cannot create new files or write to existing files.
 If the user tries to edit a file in this directory, your app must silently move it out of the directory before making any changes.

-The contents of this directory are backed up by iTunes.
+The contents of this directory are backed up by iTunes and iCloud.